mozilla/addon-sdk/doc/module-source/high-level-modules.md

 "supported": meaning that they are relatively stable, and that we'll avoid making incompatible changes to them unless absolutely necessary.

+Not all modules are supported on Firefox for Android yet: the mobile phone icon beside a module indicates that it is supported.

 <ul id="module-index"></ul>